WRITING TO HONOR GOD

-Small group leaders are Teena Myers and Ingrid Adams.
+Small group leaders are Teena Myers (Fiction/Non-Fiction) and Ingrid Adams (Poetry).

 Use Times New Roman, 12 pt font, double space.
 You may submit ONE chapter, article, essay, or poem.
 The critiquer is only obligated to evaluate the first three pages.

 1. Follow the formatting guidelines.
 If submitting a hard copy use 1-inch border, 12 pt Font Times New Roman and double space.
 You may submit up to one chapter, article or poem.
 The writers evaluating your work are only obligated to critique the first three (3) pages.
-Please speak to your group leaders for email addresses of writers willing to receive digital copies.
+E-mail digital copies to firstname.lastname@example.org

 2. Be Specific.
 Tell the critiquer what kind of critique you desire.
-There are three types of edits that manuscript goes through before it is published.
+There are three types of edits that manuscripts go through before it is published.

 Contextual Edit: Looks at the big picture.
 Do you have a beginning, middle and satisfying ending?
 Is the pace too slow, too fast?
 Do the author leave out important information, include irrelevant information.

 Grammar or Copy Edit: Narrows the focus to the structure of your sentences, punctuation, proper word usage (here/hear), checks the accuracy of references etc.